valkey-io/valkey-doc/topics/bloomfilters.md

 In Valkey, the bloom filter data type / commands are implemented in the [valkey-bloom module](https://github.com/valkey-io/valkey-bloom) which is an official valkey module compatible with versions 8.0 and above.
 Users will need to load this module onto their valkey server in order to use this feature.

-Bloom filters are a space efficient probabilistic data structure that allows checking whether an element is member of a set.
-False positives are possible, but it guarantees no false negatives.
-A false positive is when a structure incorrectly indicates that an element is in the set when it actually is not.
-False negatives are when a structure incorrectly indicates that an element is not in the set when it actually is.
+Bloom filters are a space efficient probabilistic data structure that allows adding elements and checking whether elements exist.
+False positives are possible where a filter incorrectly indicates that an element exists, even though it was not added.
+However, Bloom Filters guarantee that false negatives (incorrectly indicating that an element does not exist, even though it was added) do not occur.

 ## Basic Bloom commands